Skip to main content

 You will also complete your first unit of coursework, a creative piece based on a novel of your choice (1200-1500 words).

-All learning will be based on-site at our modern and vibrant Joseph Wright building, conveniently situated in the Cathedral Quarter of the city centre.
-We even have our own Starbucks on site, as well as state-of-the-art learning facilities and a well-stocked library.
+All learning will be based on-site at our modern and vibrant Joseph Wright Centre, conveniently situated in the Cathedral Quarter of the city centre.
+We even have our own Starbucks, as well as state-of-the-art learning facilities and a well-stocked library.

 You will need to have copies of the set texts so that you can annotate them in lessons and read outside of the lessons.

 You will be assessed in internal ‘mock’ formal assessments throughout the year, as well as the coursework which forms 20% of the final grade.
-You will also sit two external exams at the end of the course (a 2.5 and 3 hour paper set and marked by AQA)
+You will also sit two external exams at the end of the course (a 2.5-hour and 3-hour paper set and marked by AQA).

-This course will help with entry to Higher Edu cation or employment.
-Career prospects include roles in creative writing, primary, secondary and A Level teaching, HR, marketing, advertising, media, research, policing and detection, recruitment consultancy, publishing, journalism, translation and many countless more.
+This course will help with entry to higher education or employment.
+Career prospects include roles in creative writing, primary, secondary and A-level teaching, HR, marketing, advertising, media, research, policing and detection, recruitment consultancy, publishing, journalism, translation and countless more options.

 To directly contact one of the teaching team, email lauren.sirr@derby-college.ac.uk or emma.goodwin@derby-college.ac.uk